 You can have the script ready, the actors rehearsed and the show ready to open, but if there's no poster to get the audience into the house, what difference does it make?
-When you create theater with scrappy companies like Savage Umbrella or Lamb Lays with Lion, working within an economy of means, that work often falls to company members.
+When you create theater with scrappy companies like Umbrella Collective (formerly Savage Umbrella) or Lamb Lays with Lion, working within an economy of means, that work often falls to company members.

 Dovetailing with working musicians on space and promotional projects comes work in designing images to go along with those projects.
 It's always fun to create something compelling for an artist, whether for our own Cake Shop project, the Electric Fetus, or another show.

 With the internet age, video is entirely ubiquitous.
 From shooting footage at shows to trailers for performances to video design for projects, video is an undeniable part of working creatively these days.

 Images and objects made for my own pleasure or exhibition, in a variety of media.